 A dual diagnosis approach offers integrated treatment options, which significantly improves outcomes over traditional therapy approaches that do not differentiate the two conditions.

 Even though studies may group people together when they suffer from mental illnesses and addictions, most treatment providers agree that there is no single type of dual disorder.
 As a broad category, dual diagnosis involves a host of different possible illnesses and conditions.

-From mild depression to severe bipolar disorder, any mental illnesses recognized by the Diagnostic and Statistical Manual of Mental Disorders can be part of a dual diagnosis when combined with substance abuse.
+From mild depression to severe bipolar disorder, any mental illness recognized by the Diagnostic and Statistical Manual of Mental Disorders can be part of a dual diagnosis when combined with substance abuse.
 These mental disorders become increasingly complex when a person suffering from the illness also abuses drugs or alcohol.
 Therefore, such situations warrant a dual diagnosis and a simultaneous treatment protocol.

 The symptoms people experience vary greatly depending on the mental illness involved.
 Some forms of psychiatric illness can impair an individual’s ability to function on a daily basis, while another mental illness might only cause periodic impairment.